Annual Security Report

 If an evacuation is necessary, instructors will go door to door and make sure that everyone is evacuated from the building within 20 minutes.

 If a lock down is necessary, you will hear a horn alarm sound.
 If you hear the alarm horn, you are to remain where you are.
 Do not leave the room that you are in.
 This notification will be immediate to the entire building as it will sound as soon as the alarm button is pressed.
 There will be drills for both evacuation and lockdown.
-If necessary, night students will be notified of the emergency via phone prior to their arrival.

 During orientation a discussion is held to promote the security of personal belongings to help prevent crimes.